Broughton Castle: Main rooms

 The gatehouse is from 1406, and the block to its left, now the shop and cafe, has Gothic windows facing the moat.
 The main facade is medieval to the left, but in Elizabethan prodigy house style at the centre and right.
 The chapel is 14th-century Decorated Gothic, the other main rooms that are opened mainly Elizabethan.
 The great hall runs along the facade.
 Upstairs there is a long gallery overlooking the gardens at the rear.
 The building also had a Solar, but this was later converted into a kitchen wing.

 The best bedrooms have two very elaborate chimneypieces, in the Queen's Bedroom (used by Anne of Denmark) a stone one heavily decorated with ornament in a style "proclaiming the Renaissance but simultaneously revealing a still very imperfect comprehension of what it was all about".
 This was presumably the result of a local carver with access to an ornament pattern book such as those by Hans Vredeman de Vries; the two human heads still look distinctly medieval.
 The other chimneypiece, in the bedroom James I used, is at another stylistic extreme; a very polished and spacious stucco piece in a style comparable to that of the First School of Fontainebleau, and probably not made by English artists.
-The central medallion, with a mythological scene, is designed by Rosso Fiorentino, and also appears in the Palace of Fontainebleau.
-This is flanked by two large nude boys.
+The central medallion, with a mythological scene, was designed by Rosso Fiorentino, and also appears in the Palace of Fontainebleau.
+This is flanked by statues of two large nude boys.
 The Italian artists of the Tudor court Henry VIII used at Nonsuch Palace have been suggested; the pieces were almost certainly made elsewhere and taken to Broughton.

 There are several fine plasterwork ceilings, the most spectacular in the Great Parlour on the first floor, and the Oak Room below it.
 There is 18th-century painted Chinese wallpaper of different tree, bird and flower designs in three bedrooms, in very good condition.
-At roof level there is a room believed to be that "with no ears", where the 1st viscount plotted with Parliamentary leaders in the years before the Civil War.
+At roof level there is a room believed to be that "with no ears", where the 1st viscount plotted with Parliamentary leaders in the years before the English Civil War.
 The gardens have long herbaceous borders, at their best in summer.

 In film and television

 Scenes from the films The Slipper and the Rose (1976), The Scarlet Pimpernel (1982), Oxford Blues (1984), Three Men and a Little Lady (1990), The Madness of King George (1994), Shakespeare in Love (1998), and Jane Eyre (2011) were shot at the castle.
-TV filming for parts of Elizabeth The Virgin Queen, Friends and Crocodiles, 1975 Morecambe and Wise Christmas Show, Hilary Mantel's Wolf Hall, Keeping Up Appearances, and the titles of Noel's House Party also took place there.
+TV filming for parts of Elizabeth The Virgin Queen, Mary & George, Renegade Nell, My Lady Jane, The Crown, Becoming Elizabeth, Friends and Crocodiles, 1975 Morecambe and Wise Christmas Show, Hilary Mantel's Wolf Hall, Keeping Up Appearances, and the titles of Noel's House Party also took place there.